why-jay/fucq/README.md

     key: 'foo:1', // required - Redis key name
     capacity: QUEUE_CAPACITY, // required
     serialize: function (numericResult) { // optional
-        // If not set, a default serializer is used (which is basically a JSON.stringify() that can handle undefined)
+        // If not set, a default serializer is used (which is basically a JSON.stringify()
-        // Redis can only store strings, so everything needs to be converted to and from a string. return String(numericResult);
+        // that can handle undefined).
+Redis can only store strings, so everything needs
+        // to be converted to and from a string. return String(numericResult);
     }
-    deserialize: function (stringStored) { // optional - similar to the "serialize" option above
+    deserialize: function (stringStored) { // optional - similar to serialize
-        // If not set, a default deserializer is used (which is basically a JSON.parse() that can handle undefined) return Number(stringStored);
+        // If not set, a default deserializer is used (which is basically a JSON.parse()
+        // that can handle undefined)
+        return Number(stringStored);
     }
 });